Ph.D. in Medical Physics

 - Graduate Record Examination: Subject Test in Physics (recommended).

-All the required M.S. courses, plus:
+All the required M.S. courses, (with the exception of ROC 7999) plus:

 |ROC 9991-4||Doctoral Dissertation Research and Direction (30 credits)|

 plus additional didactic coursework to meet requirements (some electives listed below):

 The PhD Qualifying Examination is usually taken by students after completion of all the required courses and is one of the requirements which must be successfully completed before being admitted to candidacy for the degree.
 The examination is in two parts, both written.
 Before taking the exam the student must have filed a Plan of Work with the Graduate School.
 The written exam consists of a four-hour (Part I) Radiological Physics Exam based on the Canadian College of Physicists in Medicine (Board) Exam, followed by a four-hour (Part II) exam on problem solving in Medical Physics based upon the required ROC courses within the program.
 The passing requirements are the same for both the Part I and Part II exams.
 The examinee must achieve an average score of 70% for each exam, and must score at least 50% on all questions.